cdbharath/rubiks_cube_3dcv/README.md

 </p>
 Augumented objects from waveform object files to the face of Rubik's cube

-## Pose Estimation of the camera with respect to Rubik's cube using Perspective Projection:
+## Pose Estimation of the camera with respect to Rubik's cube using Perspective-N-Point:

 <p float="left">
   <img src="media/pose_estimation.gif" width="800"/>